 Lots of these job boards advertise full-time positions, but you may occasionally come across a freelance role, so they’re worth a look.

-If you’re a member of professional editorial organisations, they will have job opportunities in some capacity as well.
-For example, the CIEP has an IM Available list for intermediate members to offer their services for available jobs, and an “Announce” email list for job opportunities for professional members.
+If you’re a member of professional editorial organisations, they will have job opportunities.
+For example, the CIEP has an IM Available list for intermediate members to offer their services, and an “Announce” email list for job opportunities for professional members.

-Content marketing can be useful, although it takes time and a lot of effort.
-It means creating resources that will help your ideal client: blog posts, podcasts, videos, ebooks and downloadable resources.
-This isn’t a necessity, but can help clients find you and your website, and it shows that you know what you’re talking about and can help them.
+Content marketing can be useful, but it takes time and a lot of effort.
+It means creating resources that will help your clients: blog posts, podcasts, videos, ebooks and resources.
+This isn’t a necessity, but can help clients find you and your website, and it shows that you know what you’re talking about.

 If you want to work with publishers, contacting them directly (cold-calling or cold-emailing) is more worthwhile, as they’re highly unlikely to find you by themselves (although this does happen from time to time).
-Call them up and ask for the person who manages freelancers, or send them an email asking about potentially being added to their freelance list .
-Offer to take an “editorial test” to demonstrate your skills, as publishers commonly test their freelancers before working with them.
+Call them up and ask for the person who manages freelancers, or send them an email asking about being added to their list.
+Offer to take an “editorial test” to demonstrate your skills.
+Publishers commonly test their freelancer editors and proofreaders before working with them.

-Networking is a crucial part of being a successful independent editor.
+Networking is a big part of freelance editing.
 And the good news is, you can network just as well online as you can in real life.
 But first, let’s talk about the real world.

-Attending publishing and book events can not only help you learn about the industry, but you never know who you’ll meet.
+Attending publishing and book events can help you learn about the industry, and you never know who you’ll meet.
 I attended a writing conference once and met a production editor there.
-I contacted her afterwards about freelance work, and that publishing house is now one of my regular clients.
-These events can also help you learn more about the industry so you’re better equipped to do good work.
-There are plenty of virtual events if going in-person isn’t an option.
+I contacted her afterwards about freelance work, and that publishing house is now one of my most regular clients.

-I also recommend getting to know other editors.
-Join editorial organisations and get to know your colleagues.
-One thing I’ve learnt is that editors are kind and generous people.
+Get to know other editors.
+Join editorial organisations.
+One thing I’ve learnt is that editors (and bookish folk in general) are kind and generous people.
 If they have a full schedule, they will often share opportunities with others on message boards and forums.
 (Just don’t go around asking people for their client list or leads – that’s rude!)
 Here are some places you can get to know other editors:

 - Business + Professional Development for Editors (Facebook group)